‘E’ Company, Special Reserve Battalion by Major Bert Saggers – Battle of Bukit Timah 10-12 Feb 1942

 Lt Col Bill Boyes ‘X’ Battalion

 Saggers was in process of lying down to sleep when Mentiplay informed him there was an officer who wished to see him down the road.
 Exhausted, Saggers dragged himself out – it was Col. Bill Boyes whom Saggers knew .
 Boyes was Adjutant for four years in Saggers’s pre-war Battalion.
-The two men did not talk long, Boyes was CO of a composite Battalion known as ‘X’ Btn – he had the unenviable task of getting 450 men in pitch dark into position on unknown land.
+The two men did not talk long, Boyes was CO of a very newly formed composite Battalion known as ‘X’ Btn – he had the unenviable task of getting 450 men in pitch dark into position on unknown land.

 Three hours later Boyes was dead as were 1/3 of his Battalion.
 The remainder had scattered and the Battalion irretrievably dispersed.

-Sagger returned to his HQ checking with his two Company Commanders on the way.
+Saggers returned to his HQ checking with his two Company Commanders on the way.

 It was now 1.00 am Wednesday 11 February 1942